 I don't understand.

 Honestly, why should I care about trying to fix bug in the future?

-#5 Updated by Susanne Moog 6 months ago
+#5 Updated by Susanne Moog about 1 year ago

 I'm sorry this happened.
 As an explanation: I'm guessing Benni did not see your patch and stumbled upon the same problem which he then subsequently fixed.
 As that patch was fresh on top of the list and we were close to a release, it got in pretty quickly.